qooxdoo/qooxdoo/docs/mobile/mobile_tablet_switch.md

 How to enable device-based layouting
 ------------------------------------

 The device-based layouting is handled by `qx.ui.mobile.page.Manager`.
-In our examples at mobile playground and the tutorial, we always make usage of this manager to create a %{Mobile} application.
+In our examples at mobile playground and the tutorial, we always make usage of this manager to create a Mobile application.

     var isTablet = false;
     var manager = new qx.ui.mobile.page.Manager(isTablet);